godotengine/godot-docs/classes/class_string.rst

 Returns the 32-bit hash value representing the string's contents.

-\ **Note:** **String**\ s with equal content will always produce identical hash values.
-However, the reverse is not true.
-Returning identical hash values does *not* imply the strings are equal, because different strings can have identical hash values due to hash collisions.
+\ **Note:** Strings with equal hash values are *not* guaranteed to be the same, as a result of hash collisions.
+On the countrary, strings with different hash values are guaranteed to be different.

 .. rst-class:: classref-item-separator